- Upcoming Meetings

 - Participants receive no less than the State minimum wage

-- Training participants must meet WIA eligibility criteria (see Eligibility below)
+- Training participants must meet WIOA eligibility criteria (see Eligibility below)

 - Employers must be established businesses with workers compensation insurance

 - Participating employers receive a reimbursement to cover the extraordinary costs of training and supervision as well as to compensate for expected lower productivity of the trainee vs. a more experienced employee